arjunvk007/main_portfolio_project/README.md

 - Duplicate Check: Verified datasets to confirm the absence of duplicate records, ensuring data accuracy.

 - Null Value Handling: Filled missing values in critical columns to maintain dataset continuity and reliability for analysis.
+To address missing data, interpolation estimated values for SOL based on trends, while median imputation filled minor gaps in XRP and ADA.
+BNB was removed due to insufficient data, and critical time rows were dropped to maintain time series integrity.
+These techniques ensured data quality and consistency.

 3. Data Visualization: